okarachidera/bookstore-api/README.md

    - phone number (unique)
    - createdAt
    - updatedAt

+## The application should be able to perform.
-- Implement all functionalities as in the previous tasks
+- GET Request returns all the data from respective collection
+- POST Request adds data to your authors, books and Users collection.
+- PUT Request updates document in a particular collection
+- DELETE Request removes a document from the collection using the id

+## Other features
-- Implement pagination for both Authors and Books table, `with limit of 5 values for each page`
+- Implemented pagination for both Authors and Books table, `with limit of 5 values for each page`
-- Create Authentication and Authorization for users using a middleware function
+- Created Authentication and Authorization for users using a middleware function
 - Implement Validation for incoming request using  **Joi**
 - Only registered users can access all `endpoints`
-- Use mongoDB-compass for local development
 - Authors data format:
 ```js
 {